This is a little tip for those who like to keep their running routine while traveling:

-One of my favourite alternatives is a route combining the Grüneburgpark, well-frequented by runners, and a path through Frankfurt University’s sports facilities with lots of trees and mainly sandy surfaces.
+One of my favourite alternatives is a route combining the wonderful Grüneburgpark, well-frequented by runners, and a path through Frankfurt University’s sports facilities with lots of trees and mainly sandy surfaces.
 The paths have been renewed in Grüneburgpark just recently, as well.

 Stay on the main path (paved) with some medium slopes for about 1 kilometer.

-I love that part as leafy roof of the trees protect from heat or rain.
+I love that part as the leafy canopy protects from heat or rain.
 At the end of this path, you reach an underpass and see the start of another walkway.
-The walkway lasts for about 2.5 kilometers and guides you along different sports courts.
-As the route is not circular, decide for yourself where you want to turn around.
+The walkway lasts for about 2.5 kilometers and guides along different sports courts.
+The route isn’t circular-decide for yourself where you want to turn around.

-This route is good for anyone who likes to run between approx. 3 & 8 kilometers (may be extended by any number of additional circuits through the Grüneburgpark).
+This route is good for runs between 3 & 8 kilometers (may be extended by any number of additional circuits through the Grüneburgpark).